yangha1/YSNetwork/README.md

 ## License

-YSNetwork is available under the MIT license.
+YSNetworkDemo is available under the MIT license.
 See the LICENSE file for more info.